ARBERT & MARBERT: Deep Bidirectional Transformers for Arabic: Arabic LMs

-\note[mam]{We should refer to mT5 in our next version.
-Also, I commented MAD-X for now since it essentially is a method of cross-lingual transfer learning rather than one for language modeling.}

-\subsection{Arabic LMs}
+\section{Arabic LMs}

-A few Arabic LMs have been developed.
-The most notable among these is AraBERT~\cite{antoun2020arabert}.
-AraBERT is trained with the same BERT architecture~\cite{devlin2019bert} and uses the same BERT\textsubscript{Base} configuration.
-The second version of AraBERT, AraBERTv1, employs the Farasa tool~\cite{abdelali2016farasa} to segment input text before training.
-AraBERT is trained on $23$GB of Arabic text, comprising more than $70$M sentences and $3$B words.
-To train AraBERT, \newcite{antoun2020arabert} use Arabic Wikipedia, the Open Source International dataset (OSIAN) \cite{zeroual2019osian} ($3.5$M news articles from $24$ Arab countries), and $1.5$B words Corpus from \cite{elkhair-2016} ($5$M articles extracted from $10$ news sources).~\newcite{antoun2020arabert} evaluate AraBERT on $3$ Arabic downstream tasks.
-These are (1) sentiment analysis from $6$ different datasets: HARD~\cite{elnagar2018hotel}, ASTD~\cite{nabil2015astd}, ArsenTD-Lev~\cite{baly2019arsentd}, LABR~\cite{aly2013labr}, and ArSaS~\cite{elmadany2018arsas}.
-(2) NER, with the ANERcorp~\cite{anercorp}, and (3) Arabic QA, on Arabic-SQuAD~\cite{mozannar2019neural} and ARCD~\cite{mozannar2019neural} datasets.
-We now introduce our models.
+The term \textit{Arabic} refers to a collection of languages, language varieties, and dialects.
+The standard variety of Arabic is MSA, and there exists a large number of dialects that are usually defined at the level of the region or country~\cite{mageed-etal-2020-nadi,mageed-etal-2021-dialex,mageed-etal-2021-nadi}.
+A number of Arabic LMs has been developed.
+The most notable among these is AraBERT~\cite{antoun2020arabert}, which is trained with the same architecture as BERT~\cite{devlin2019bert} and uses the BERT\textsubscript{Base} configuration.
+AraBERT is trained on $23$GB of Arabic text, making $\sim70$M sentences and $3$B words, from Arabic Wikipedia, the Open Source International dataset (OSIAN)~\cite{zeroual2019osian} ($3.5$M news articles from $24$ Arab countries), and $1.5$B words Corpus from~\newcite{elkhair-2016} ($5$M articles extracted from $10$ news sources).~\newcite{antoun2020arabert} evaluate AraBERT on three Arabic downstream tasks.
+These are (1) sentiment analysis from six different datasets: HARD~\cite{elnagar2018hotel}, ASTD~\cite{nabil2015astd}, ArsenTD-Lev~\cite{baly2019arsentd}, LABR~\cite{aly2013labr}, and ArSaS~\cite{elmadany2018arsas}.
+(2) NER, with the ANERcorp~\cite{benajiba2007anersys}, and (3) Arabic QA, on Arabic-SQuAD and ARCD~\cite{mozannar2019neural} datasets.
+Another Arabic LM that was also introduced is ArabicBERT~\cite{safaya2020}, which is similarly based on BERT architecture.
+ArabicBERT was pre-trained on two datasets only, Arabic Wikipedia and Arabic OSACAR~\cite{suarez2019asynchronous}.
+Since both of these datasets are already included in AraBERT, and Arabic OSACAR\footnote{\href{https://oscar-corpus.com}{https://oscar-corpus.com}.} has significant duplicates, we compare to AraBERT only.
+GigaBERT~\cite{lan2020empirical}, an Arabic and English LM designed with code-switching data in mind, was also introduced.\footnote{Since GigaBERT is very recent, we could not compare to it.
+However, we note that our pre-training datasets are much larger (i.e., $15.6$B tokens for \newmodel~vs. $4.3$B Arabic tokens for GigaBERT) and more diverse.}